 - Invite and conquer — let your team choose rather than being forced to support change.
-Explain the case for transformation and give people the autonomy to choose to join (or not).
-The feeling of autonomy drives accountability — people want to own their choices.
+Explain the case for transformation and give people the autonomy to decide to join (or not).
+The feeling of independence drives accountability — people want to own their choices.

 What if you turn driving change into an open conversation?
 One where everyone can participate and benefit from.
 Being part of the conversation means more than just being included — people want the opportunity to share their best ideas.